jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Pandemic Test

-Today we're counting on our local industries to make more medical masks, hand sanitizer and [very quickly design, build, and distribute enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).
+Today we're counting on our local industries to make more medical masks, hand sanitizer and [quickly design, build, and distribute enough ventilators for our sick](https://www.youtube.com/watch?v=7vLPefHYWpY).

-The small "maker" community is stepping up to [print face shields for medical staff](https://www.opshieldsup.org/).
-Typically, they'd need untold hours and money dealing with the medical middlemen's rules, regulations, and paperwork to get approved for use.
-But, after exporting our factories, there's not enough left to respond in time.
-So the middlemen have put their [Death Star on hold,](https://youtu.be/HgPj6e3jtz0?t=173).

 Our response to the coronavirus didn't need to be so uncertain.
 When a society is playing the game well, it has the resources, expertise, and drive to respond to any crisis.

-For example, let's look at American during one of its biggest crisis, World War II (1939-1945).
+For example, let's look at American during one of its biggest crises, World War II (1939-1945).

 America didn't enter the war right away.
-In fact, several years into the conflict the US still had a tiny military.
+In fact, several years into the conflict, the US still had a tiny military.
 But when Japan attacked in late 1941, and the Nazis declared war, the two "awoke a sleeping giant."
 This phrase describes America because it didn't matter the American military was small.
 Because her industrial base was extensive, her technical expertise was precise, and most importantly, her people were happy.

-Led by industrialists [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both had no formal education) America's "Victory" war production program quickly outproduced the Axis countries.
+Led by industrialists [William S. Knudsen](https://en.wikipedia.org/wiki/William_S._Knudsen), and [Henry J. Kaiser](https://en.wikipedia.org/wiki/Henry_J._Kaiser) (both had no formal education) America's "Victory" production program quickly outproduced everyone else.
 Even though Germany, Japan, and Italy were already geared for war, the American worker was twice as productive as a German, and four times more than a Japanese.
 The Ford Motor Company alone made more war equipment than all of Italy.
 General Motors manufactured more with the help of 16,000 suppliers, all in America.

 You can read more about America's [transformation during World War II](https://en.wikipedia.org/wiki/Home_front_during_World_War_II) on Wikipedia.
 The point is, America got into the war in late 1941, and it was all over within three and a half years.
 A big reason is the blazing speed America designed, built, and delivered new tanks, planes, and ships.
 More proof that the civilization that adapts the fastest wins.